happysheep0719/Sean-s-Cheat-Sheet/programming-languages/java.md

 C++: Abstract class
 Java: Interface and Abstract Class

-### Java Interfaces & Classes
+### Java Interfaces & Abstract Classes

-Interface helps you (or enforces you) to focus on the API signature definition.
+**Interface** helps you (or enforces you) to focus on the API signature definition.
-Abstract Class provides a common base class implementation to derived classes.
+**Abstract Class** provides a common base class implementation to derived classes.
 Use abstract class (or even concrete class) for base class if the derived classes share common implementation

 - 为什么要用List作为Interface？